Together-Java/TJ-Bot/Add-days-command.md

 ```
 ## Try it out

 The command is now ready and can already be used.

 After starting up the bot, we have to use `/reload` to tell Discord that we changed the slash-commands.
+To be precise, you have to use `/reload` each time you change the commands signature.
+That is mostly whenever you add or remove commands, change their names or descriptions or anything related to their `CommandData`.

 Now, we can use `/days` and it will respond with `"Hello World!"`.

 ![days command hello world](https://i.imgur.com/BVaIfKw.png)